ReactiveX/RxPY/README.md

 ...
 ```

-For in-depth walkthroughs on RxPy, check out *Reactive Python for Data Science* which is available on both the [O'Reilly Store](shop.oreilly.com/product/0636920064237.do) as well as [O'Reilly Safari](https://www.safaribooksonline.com/library/view/reactive-python-for/9781491979006).
+For more in-depth tutorials, check out *Reactive Python for Data Science* which is available on both the [O'Reilly Store](shop.oreilly.com/product/0636920064237.do) as well as [O'Reilly Safari](https://www.safaribooksonline.com/library/view/reactive-python-for/9781491979006).

 Python Alignment
 ----------------